 Dr. Hana El Sahly: Sure.
 As you mentioned, the two vaccines are similar in that they are trying to allow the body to express an immune response against the spike protein of the virus.
 They are both mRNA, and they both have a lipid nanoparticle component.
 The difference is, in the lipid nanoparticle component of the Moderna vaccine has one component of its lipid particle that is proprietary, and it allows for its stability at different temperatures.
 So, this is where the difference lies.

 From there on, this minor difference in composition also translates into the temperature at which the vaccine is stable.
 The Pfizer-BioNTech needs to be stored at -80 degrees until it’s thawed and administered to the person, while the Moderna one can stay in a refrigerator temperature — 2 to 4 degrees — up to a month, which sort of facilitates its widespread use in certain locations.
 The Pfizer-BioNTech vaccine is administered in two shots separated by 21 days.
 The Moderna vaccine is administered as two shots separated by 28 days.
 And the Pfizer vaccine is granted authorization from age 16 and older.
+Editor's Note: On May 10, 2021, the FDA authorized the use of the Pfizer-BioNTech vaccine in people 12 and older.
 The Moderna one is granted authorization from age 18 years and older.

 Jamie DePolo: Okay.
 Thank you.
 Now, one of the top questions that’s come up in our Community is about both the safety and the effectiveness of these COVID vaccines for people with weakened immune systems.
 So, I have a two-part question for you.
 So, do we know that the COVID vaccines are considered safe for people with weakened immune systems — so, say somebody who’s being treated with chemotherapy for cancer?
 And will the vaccines be able to actually stimulate an immune response in somebody with a weakened immune system?